Quick-Reference Checklist

 Compensation Limits and Intermediate Sanctions

-When a copyright is transferred to a staff member, and that work generates income, the IRS may treat it as excessive compensation.
+When a copyright is transferred to a pastor or staff member, and that work generates income, the Internal Revenue Service (IRS) may treat it as an excess benefit transaction.

 Consequences: